"It's your kingdom."

 There have been suggestions to split the line into two, one taking trains from Morden via Bank to one of the northern branches and the other from Kennington via Charing Cross to the other northern branch.
 However, this will not be practical without major reconstruction at platform level at Camden Town, in order to cope with the increased number of interchanging passengers.
 As of late 2020 TfL was looking for funding for this.

-The next new rolling stock for this line is likely to be driverless, meaning that platform edge doors will be fitted at most or all stations (possibly except between Rayners Lane and Uxbridge).
-In order to segregate the service, the District Line branch to Ealing Broadway would be transferred to the Piccadilly Line, with new crossovers west of Turnham Green allowing Ealing Broadway and Rayners Lane trains to call at Chiswick Park station while Heathrow and Uxbridge trains bypass it on the fast lines.
+At the western end of the line, the approach chosen to handle the increased frequency would be to add a third branch.
+Under this plan, the District Line branch to Ealing Broadway would be transferred to the Piccadilly Line, having the additional advantage that it allows more trains to run on the Richmond and Wimbledon branches of the District Line.
+To do this, new crossovers would be added west of Turnham Green, allowing Ealing Broadway and Rayners Lane trains to call at Chiswick Park station while Heathrow and Uxbridge trains bypass it on the fast lines.
 (This replaces an earlier plan where new platforms would be opened nearby on the Richmond branch.)
 The District Line tracks from Turnham Green to the crossovers would only be used for access to Ealing Common depot.
-At Acton Town the Piccadilly will use the current westbound platforms, with the eastbound ones being closed.
-Between there and Northfields the outer pair of tracks would be removed, but the two westbound platforms would both be retained (the outer one used for through services and the inner one for reversing trains).
+At Acton Town the Piccadilly would use the current westbound platforms, with the eastbound ones being closed.
+Between there and Northfields the outer pair of tracks would be removed, but the two westbound platforms at Northfields would both be retained (the outer one used for through services and the inner one for reversing trains).

 There was a proposal to extend the depot branch to Northumberland Park to serve the Picketts Lock area for an athletics championship in 2005 or Olympic games at some later date.
 However, since the plans for a stadium were abandoned, this is effectively dead.